Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Introduction

-This paper builds on a sampling-based motion planning framework presented in our previous conference paper~\citep{Liu-vtt-rss-2020}.
-In this conference paper, we showed that the geometry reconfiguration planning can be solved efficiently by explicitly computing the configuration space for a group of nodes resulting in smaller sampling space and a simpler collision model.
-We also extended the approach by \cite{Liu-vtt-cspace-icra-2020} to compute all separated enclosed free spaces for a single node so that a sequence of topology reconfiguration actions can be computed by exploring these spaces using a simple rule.
+This paper builds on a sampling-based motion planning framework presented in our previous conference paper~\cite{Liu-vtt-rss-2020}.
+In this conference paper, we showed that the collision avoidance in geometry reconfiguration planning for simplified VTT models (nodes are considered as points and members are considered as line segments) can be handled efficiently by explicitly computing the configuration space for a group of nodes resulting in a smaller sampling space and a simpler collision model.
+We also extended the approach from~\cite{Liu-vtt-cspace-icra-2020} to compute all separated enclosed free spaces for a single node so that a sequence of topology reconfiguration actions can be computed by exploring these spaces using a simple rule.
 This paper adds significantly beyond the conference version in the following.
-We first extend our configuration space algorithm to take the geometry size of the robot into account.
-Then more physical hardware constraints are incorporated into the framework.
-A sampling method is presented to generate enough samples in every enclosed free space that can provide topology reconfiguration actions as many as possible and also cover the space as much as possible.
-Then these samples can be used to search a sequence of actions for a given reconfiguration task.
-Finally, we present a novel locomotion framework based on this motion planning approach which provides more robust and efficient performance compared with existing locomotion planning algorithms for truss robots.
+We first solved the geometry reconfiguration planning with realistic physical hardware constraints being considered, including the sizes of the mechanical components, the actuator limitations, robot stability, and motion manipulability (to avoid singular configurations).
+For topology reconfiguration planning, the simple rule from our conference paper that is only based on the configuration space of simplified VTT models is limited when considering all physical constraints.
+A better sampling strategy is presented to handle this new difficulty so that enough samples can span the free space as much as possible and also provide topology reconfiguration actions as many as possible.
+These samples can then be used to search a sequence of actions for a given reconfiguration task.
+Finally, we present a novel locomotion framework based on this motion planning approach which controls a VTT to locomote without receiving external impact and achieves more robust and efficient performance compared with existing locomotion planning algorithms for truss robots.